PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   * ``shardCount``: int - Number of shards to divide the cache in.
 This is useful if the cache is used from multiple threads.
   * ``maxEntries``: int - Maximum number of entries to hold in the cache.
 If this number is reached and no items can be removed, insertion will fail.

+.. function:: newBloomFilter(name[, options])

+  Creates a new generic bloom filter.
+This has the same interface as object cache, but it can't store or remove values and it can only be used to check whether a key is contained (which possible false positives).

+  :param str name: Unique name for the filter instance.
+  :param table options: A table with key: value pairs with options.
+  :returns: The :class:`GenericCache` object.

+  Options:

+  * ``maxEntries``: int - Maximum number of entries to hold in the filter.
+  * ``fpRate``: int - Target false positive rate for this bloom filter.
+  * ``numDec``: int - Number of cells to decrement before inserting new keys.

 LuaRingEntry
 ~~~~~~~~~~~~